c-jeffers/c-jeffers/content/authors/admin/_index.md

 ## About Me

 Cameron Jeffers is a Research Fellow of artificial intelligence at the Stanford.
-He research interests include distributed robotics and compiter vision.
-He is joining Cambridge University as Assistant Professor in the incoming year.
+He research interests include distributed robotics and computer vision.
+He is joining the University of Cambridge as an Assistant Professor in the incoming year.